-Constrained counting is a fundamental problem in artificial intelligence with a wide variety of applications ranging from network reliability Dueñas-Osorio et al (2017), probabilistic inference Bacchus et al (2003); Sang et al (2005), probabilistic databases Dalvi and Suciu (2007), quantified information flow Biondi et al (2018), and the like.
+Constrained counting is a fundamental problem in artificial intelligence with a wide variety of applications ranging from network reliability [14], probabilistic inference [5,30], probabilistic databases [12], quantified information flow [7], and the like.
 Given a set of constraints F, the problem of constrained counting seeks to compute the total number of solutions to F. In this work, we focus on the variant of constrained counting where F is expressed in Disjunctive Normal Form (DNF), henceforth denoted as DNF-Counting or #DNF.
-This problem is important in practice, as applications such as query evaluation in probabilistic databases Dalvi and Suciu (2007) and failure-probability estimation of networks Karger (2001) reduce to it.
+This problem is important in practice, as applications such as query evaluation in probabilistic databases [12] and failure-probability estimation of networks [20] reduce to it.